 Call Us Today to Schedule a Free Case Evaluation with Milwaukee DUI Defense Attorney

 If you have been arrested for drunk or drugged driving in Wisconsin, you should call an attorney as soon as possible.
-At Meyer Van Severen, S.C., we are dedicated to protecting the rights of people accused of drunk driving and other crimes and work hard to bring each case we handle to the most favorable resolution possible.
+At Van Severen Law Office, we are dedicated to protecting the rights of people accused of drunk driving and other crimes and work hard to bring each case we handle to the most favorable resolution possible.
 To schedule a free case evaluation with a drunk driving defense lawyer in Milwaukee, call our office today at 414-270-0202 or send us an email through our online contact form.